blancusjh/vecdiff/README.md

 # vecdiff

-Radial Hankel and Fresnel field-propagation utilities for vector diffraction experiments.
+Radial Hankel and Fresnel field-propagation utilities for vector diffraction calculations.
 The project contains a small Python package, runnable examples, and tests for working with sampled electromagnetic fields in Cartesian, polar, and circular representations.